douglascraigschmidt/LiveLessons/Java8/README.md

 . ex13 - This example shows a simple example of a Java 8 Spliterator to traverse each word in a list containing a quote from a famous Shakespeare play.

+. ex14 - This example shows the difference in overhead for using a parallel spliterator to split a Java LinkedList and an ArrayList into chunks.